 Becoming a licensed grower is still a dream for many in Michigan.
 Medical marijuana has not been an easy path as well.

 Although it has had a medical marijuana program for years, it is far from thriving as legislative issues continue to give the program setbacks.
-In fact, the program disbanded in 2016 but was reinstated later in the year.

 - When was cannabis made legal in Michigan